-One amazing, authentic place I want to share with you today is 3 Rooms by Pauline: a boutique hotel located in the Baber Mahal in Kathmandu that combines the heritage of the Rana time with an appealing French decor.
+One amazing, authentic place I will review in this article is 3 Rooms by Pauline’s: a boutique hotel located in the Baber Mahal in Kathmandu that combines the heritage of the Rana time with an appealing French decor.
 Located not too far from the busy city center away from the busy crowded streets of Kathmandu, this is a great location to start experiencing Nepal’s bustling capital.

 The Baber Mahal is a heritage building that includes 3 restaurants, multiple shops and this lovely boutique hotel with shutters opening onto the cobblestone courtyards below.
 Secluded from the hustle and insanity of Kathmandu, the Baber Mahal Palace is the ultimate oasis of Nepal’s busy capital where you can find peace and quiet after a long day.

 A Great Location

 Like I mentioned in the first paragraph, the hotel is located away from the busiest corners of Kathmandu but not too far from the main tourist attractions.
 Patan Durbar Square is 3.7 km away, the Pashupatinath Temple is 4.5 km away, and the Thamel is around 3.5 km away from the hotel.